zagoli/Elena/README.md

 ## Disclaimer

-This application is provided as-is, without any error handling.
+This application is provided as-is, with minimal error handling.
 Users should be aware that unexpected behavior may occur, and the application is not guaranteed to be error-free.